outlearn-content/outlearn-modules/README.md

 ### Join With GitHub

 Outlearn imports your content straight from GitHub.
-If you are new to GitHub, their official desktop clients get you on your way quickly.
-To install the clients and learn the basics, check out the Getting Started guides for [Mac](https://mac.github.com/help.html) or [Windows](https://windows.github.com/help.html) users.
+If you are new to GitHub, check out their Getting Started guides for [Mac](https://mac.github.com/help.html) and [Windows](https://windows.github.com/help.html) users.

-You can unleash the power of publishing on Outlearn by joining with your GitHub account.
-[Click here to create an Outlearn account](https://www.outlearn.com/auth/join).
-Click "Join With GitHub" so that Outlearn can access and publish your content.
-GitHub will ask for your permission using a popup like the one below.
+You can unleash the full power of publishing by [joining Outlearn](https://www.outlearn.com/auth/join) with your GitHub account.
+Choose "Join With GitHub" and GitHub will confirm that you want to let Outlearn publish content from your repos.

 ![GitHub sign-in popup](https://raw.githubusercontent.com/outlearn-content/outlearn-publishing/master/images/authorize.png)

-If you have already signed up, you can [go to settings](https://www.outlearn.com/settings) and Link GitHub with your Outlearn account.
+If you have already signed up, you can [go to settings](https://www.outlearn.com/settings) and link GitHub with your Outlearn account.

 <!-- @task, "text" : "Create an Outlearn account and then mark this task as completed."-->